Happy-Ferret/Kobe/README.md

 (2) Mode-X is really versatile allowing to use all the 256 kb of the Vga chip.
 The 960 pixels width limit obey the fact that its lefts space for an off-screen drawing buffer.

 (3) I am using the "Mode-X" term really vague here.
-While Wolfenstein 3d do not uses a 320x240 px resolution, it actually draw everything (every frame) on a planar arrange.
+While Wolfenstein 3d do not uses a 320x240 px resolution, actually draws everything (every frame) on a planar arrange.

-(4) Sprites follow the Mode-X planar arrange to allow being draw using a `memcpy` call every row.
+(4) Sprites follow the Mode-X planar arrange allowing being draw using a `memcpy` call every row.
 Backgrounds an top-to-bottom fashion as they need to be draw a column at time while scrolling (note that Kobe only scrolls horizontally).
 If desirable a single screen background can be arranged in planar mode and then draw with the fastest sprite routines.